 This is consistent with my test as well:

 I tested the game on an Intel Core i7-7700HQ 4 Core / 8 Threads processor.
-At no point did any of the cores saturate.
-Indicating that four cores and eight threads are an overkill.
+At no point did any of the cores saturate, indicating that four cores and eight threads were overkill.

-At the same time, only 2 cores were utilized more than the rest.
-This is consistent with the claim made by Tomshardware and indicates that this game is in fact a dual core game predominantly.
+At the same time, only two cores were utilized more than the rest.
+This is consistent with the claim made by Tomshardware and indicates that this game is predominantly dual-core.

-However, I would personally recommend that you go for at least a quad core CPU because most systems today have a lot of background services and applications running.
-The more background apps you have running the more you will benefit from a higher core count.
+However, I would recommend that you go for at least a quad-core CPU because most systems today have a lot of background services and applications running.
+The more background apps you run, the more you will benefit from a higher core count.

-Any CPU beyond 4 core count is practically a CPU for Fortnite streaming build.
+Any CPU beyond four core count is practically a CPU for Fortnite streaming build.

-In an attempt to save your from the hassle of system lags or a bad experience, I do not recommend going for the entry level AMD Athlon or the Intel Celeron CPUs.
-However, if you are absolutely on a tight budget, even these would suffice.
+To save you from the hassle of system lags or a bad experience, I do not recommend going for the entry-level AMD Athlon or the Intel Celeron CPUs.
+However, even these would suffice if you are on a tight budget.

-The sweet spot in my opinion are the 10th gen Intel Core i3 and 3000 series AMD Ryzen CPUs.
-These quad core CPUs have enough juice for a highly capable Fortnite Gaming PC build.
+The sweet spot, in my opinion, is the 10th gen Intel Core i3 and 3000 series AMD Ryzen CPUs.
+These quad-core CPUs have enough juice for a highly capable Fortnite Gaming PC build.
 They beat the Intel Core i5-7300U (as stipulated in the recommended requirements) by a long shot.

 Fortnite Streaming CPUs

-If you are Fortnite streamer, than that is a completely different ball game. x264 software encoding on platforms like Twitch or YouTube can utilize A LOT of your CPU power.
+If you are a Fortnite streamer, that is a completely different ball game. x264 software encoding on platforms like Twitch or YouTube can utilize A LOT of your CPU power.

 Encoding can be taxing on your system. x264 will utilize a lot of your CPU, resulting in lower FPS. – Twitch.tv

-Basically, for casual 1080P streaming at 60FPS a 6 core current gen CPU would sufice.
-However, for streaming beyond 60FPS or at higher resolution i.e QHD or 4k, an 8 core CPU may be warranted.
+Basically, for casual 1080P streaming at 60FPS, a 6-core current-gen CPU would suffice.
+However, for streaming beyond 60FPS or at higher resolution, i.e., QHD or 4k, an 8-core CPU may be warranted.

 More Cores for Demanding Stream Settings

-The more demanding the encoding settings are the more cores you need.
-Essentially, the higher the quality of the streams you want, the more cores you will need.
+The more demanding the encoding settings are, the more cores you need.
+Essentially, the higher the quality of the streams you want, the more cores you need.